 4. How Long Does it Take to Recover from a Drug Addiction Fully?

-There’s no real answer to this question, partially because treatment programs require various
+There’s no real answer to this question, partially because treatment programs require varying

 lengths of time.
 A shorter-term treatment option may take anywhere from one month to three months.
 Long-term treatment may require participants to stay at a facility for nine months to a year.

 This answer becomes even more complicated when examining how long recovery – rather than structured rehab programs – will take.
 The fact is, recovering from a drug addiction is a process that goes on long after treatment ends.
 Many people consider drug addiction to be a condition that lasts for a lifetime.